HomeContactBlogAbout usLinks

-The Hangar 11 collection is based at North Weald Airfield in Essex.
-The collection consists of four World War II Aircraft, Supermarine Spitfire PL965, Hawker Hurricane BE505, P-51 Mustang Jumpin Jacques and Curtiss P-40M Kittyhawk.
+The Hangar 11 Collection is based at North Weald Airfield in Essex.
+The collection consists of four World War II Aircraft, Supermarine Spitfire PL965, Hawker Hurricane BE505, P-51 Mustang Jumpin Jacques and Curtiss P-40M Kittyhawk G-KITT.

 The Aircraft

-She moved to her new home at the Imperial War Museum at Duxford in February 1985 having been purchased by Stephen Grey for the Fighter Collection.
-Several year late the Aircraft was acquired by the Hangar 11 Collection, just a short flight down the M11 at North Weald Airfield.
+She moved to her new home at the Imperial War Museum at Duxford in February 1985 having been purchased by Stephen Grey for The Fighter Collection.
+Several years later the aircraft was acquired by The Hangar 11 Collection, just a short flight down the M11 at North Weald Airfield.

 For a more comprehensive history click here